2015 Closing Information

 - Brown College: You are responsible for cleaning the bathroom.
 See Cleaning Tips.

 Click here to see a list of Key Drop Box Locations.
-If you have been approved to move out after May 10, 2014, please turn your keys in to the Echols House Key Room or the Housing & Residence Life main office between 8:00 a.m. and 4:30 p.m.
-If you cannot return your keys during those hours, please put your keys in the drop box located in the front door to the Housing & Residence Life office in Kent House.
+If you have been approved to move out after May 9, 2015, please place your keys in the check-out envelope given to you by your RA and turn it in to the Echols House Key Room or the Housing & Residence Life main office between 8:00 a.m. and 4:30 p.m.
+If you cannot return your keys during those hours, please put your envelope with keys in the drop box located in the front door to the Housing & Residence Life office in Kent House.

 If you have lost your key(s), Housing & Residence Life using the Lock Change Request Form.
 If you take your keys home, mail them immediately (overnight) to U.Va.
 Housing & Residence Life, Access Control Office, Emmet House, Charlottesville, VA 22904-4735.
 To avoid being billed, your keys must be received before your lock is changed for graduation or summer conference housing.